International clings to 2-point lead in Presidents Cup - WHIZ News

 It was only the third time in 13 events that the International team had the lead after team matches.
 It had a three-point lead in South Africa in 2003, the year the matches ended in a tie.
 And they had a nine-point lead at Royal Melbourne in 1998, the only team to beat the Americans.

-The Americans trailed in all four morning matches at one stage and kept it close.
-The Internationals trailed in all four afternoon matches and returned the favor.
+The Americans trailed in all four matches Friday and kept it close.
+The Internationals trailed in all four matches Saturday afternoon and returned the favor.

+“You’re the absolutely optimist, aren’t you?”
+Els said with a laugh.
+“My God.”

 They were dormie with three holes to go when Leishman made an 18-foot par putt and Fowler missed his 6-foot par attempt.
 Then, Thomas missed a 10-foot par putt to end it on 17.
 On the final hole, Thomas sent his tee shot well to the left and under a tree, leaving the team no chance to get closer than 150 yards from the green.
 It might not have mattered.
 Leishman dropped his approach to within 6 feet, a birdie that was conceded.